KxSystems/docs/docs/ref/load.md

 load x     load[x]
 ```

 Where `x` is

 - a symbol atom or vector matching the name/s of datafile/s (with no extension) in the current directory, reads the datafile/s and assigns the value/s to global variable/s of the same name, which it returns
 - a filesymbol atom or vector for datafile/s (with no extension), reads the datafile/s and assigns the value/s to global variable/s of the same name, which it returns
 - a filesymbol for a directory, creates a global dictionary of the same name and within that dictionary recurses on any datafiles the directory contains

-!!! tip "Signals a `type` error if the file is not a kdb+ data file"
+!!! tip "Signals a `type` error if the file is not a KDB-X data file"

     There are no text formats corresponding to [` save`](save.md).
 Instead, use [File Text](file-text.md).

 ```q
 q)t:([]x: 1 2 3; y: 10 20 30)